BUFFINGTON: Benton the bigot

 Although he's been in the legislature for 15 years and is one of the longest-serving members of the state House, he's failed to reach any level of real responsibility.
 Younger legislators with less seniority have bypassed him over and over.

-That's because many of his peers consider him to be a little nuts.
+That's because many of his peers consider him to be a little, well, single-minded.

-It's not that Benton has crazy views on policies.
-Overall, Benton's political views are rather moderate compared to many of his firebrand, right-wing colleagues.
+It's not that Benton has crazy views on most public policies.
+Overall, Benton's political views are rather moderate compared to many of his firebrand, right-wing GOP colleagues.

-Except for one thing: He's obsessed with re-fighting the Civil War, or as he would call it, the War of Northern Aggression.
-Coinciding with that, Benton apparently never met a black man (or woman) that he respects.
+Except for one thing: He's obsessed with re-fighting the Civil War, or as he might call it, the War of Northern Aggression.

-He's a bigot who has embraced the Myth of the Lost Cause and given succor to the theology of white supremacy.
+Benton has embraced the Myth of the Lost Cause — that the South was right in the Civil War — and used his public position in an attempt to further his neo-Confederate causes.

 Benton believes that slavery didn't cause the Civil War, that the South was invaded by the North illegally, that the cause of the Confederacy was just as valid as the cause of the American Revolution, that the KKK wasn't such a bad group, and on and on.

+In taking those positions as an elected public official — using his public platform to spread the Lost Cause propaganda — he has given succor to the theology of white supremacy.

+Benton may not be a racist — we don't know what's in his heart — but his yapping has helped embolden those who are.

 All of that marks Benton as a political hot commodity.
-Not even the Republican Party wants to be associated with his views on the Confederacy, fearing it makes the party look backward.
+Not even the Republican Party wants to be associated with his views on the Confederacy, fearing it makes the party look backwards and redneck.

+They're right.
+And it's because of those views Benton has been kept on the back bench in the state legislature despite his seniority.

 •••

-That Benton distorts history, however, isn't really the problem.
-The North won the Civil War, so we in Georgia still have the U.S. Constitution and Bill of Rights, documents that gives Benton the right to think and speak whatever he pleases.
-(If Benton's Confederacy had won, it's doubtful he'd have the kind of free speech he enjoys today.
-A government that embraced and defended slavery would have thought nothing about banning free speech.)

-No, Benton's sin isn't believing in the mythological Lost Cause; it's in disparaging black citizens for, well, being black.

-To understand the entire context of Benton's ugly remarks about Rep. Lewis, you have listen to the entire dialogue.
+To understand the full context of Benton's ugly remarks last week about Rep. Lewis, you have listen to the entire dialogue.

 Benton's comments came on a WJJC radio talk show hosted by former Jackson County GOP leader Ron Johnson.
 WJJC's Craig Fischer was also on the show with Benton and Johnson.
-(WJJC airs a number of local and national right-wing talk shows and Fischer is on the executive board of the local GOP.
-Objective journalism, it ain't.)
+(WJJC airs a number of local and national "conservative" talk shows and Fischer is on the executive board of the local GOP.
+Don't look for diversity of thought on WJJC.)

 To get an idea of the show's tone, imagine putting a microphone in a bar and listening as three guys try to out-trash-talk each other about politics.
-It's more like a rollicking Three Stooges ramble than a serious discussion about public policy.
+It's more like a rollicking Three Stooges ramble than a serious discussion about public policy issues.

-This particular discussion was an hour-long ramble of BS infused all the way through with racially-tinged comments.
+This particular discussion was an hour-long diatribe of political BS infused with racially-tinged comments.

-In a discussion about the "Gone with the Wind" movie (yes, that was discussed too), someone in the background said it wasn't politically correct to describe the movie as being "color enhanced."
+In a discussion about the "Gone with the Wind" movie (yes, that was brought up too), someone in the background said it wasn't politically correct to describe the movie as being "color-enhanced."

 "Cinematically-enhanced," offered Fischer, laughing.
 "Pigmatation-enhanced."